 My vehicle broke down.
 Again.
 For the fifth time in 24-months.
 It’s also dropped 40% of its value.
 So that got me thinking, just how to do you maintain a car and keep its value?

 A vehicle is one of the largest purchases any of us will ever make.
 Because of this, we need to understand how to take care of our investment.
 As many of us know, no vehicle of any sort holds their value.
-Depreciation begins the second you drive it away from the dealership.
+Depreciation begins the second you drive it away from the dealership, and will be noted by the auto dealer software if you choose to return there to sell or exchange that vehicle down the line.
 However, this does not mean you cannot influence the rate of depreciation somewhat.
 Today, I am going to give you some tips that will help you maintain your car’s value.

 Keep Your Vehicle Clean

 Let us get past the obvious first.
 Keeping your car clean is a no brainer, but it is often easier said than done.
 We all know that we should regularly clean the inside and outside of our vehicles, but life can get in the way.
 We all have busy lives, especially if kids are involved.
 But, over time, a consistently dirty interior or exterior can lead to body corrosion, faded carpets, seats and permanent stains.

 These stains can impact the vehicles’ performance and make the car look like an eye sore, potentially putting off buyers when it comes around to selling the vehicle.
 It is good to give your car a deep clean at least twice a year, but the more often you can keep on top of the task the less of a huge job it will be if you leave it to twice a year.

 Furthermore, it is also important to maintain the body of your car so that it looks great all the time because a dent on the car exterior can affect its look even if you do clean it constantly.
 Luckily even if you have a busy life there are things like mobile dent removal to get your car fixed as and when you need it and constantly maintaining your car will improve its value too.